Evident-Industrial/NDE_Open_File_Format/site/docs/general-concepts/dataset-dimensions.md

     amplitude-->dimensions;
 ```

-Example of the path of an ultrasound amplitude ascan
+Example of the path of an ultrasound amplitude A-scan:

-- The path contain the HDF5 path that link's that particular group to its dataset.
+- The path contain the HDF5 path linking this particular group to its dataset.

 ```json
 		"path": "/Domain/DataGroups/0/Datasets/0/Amplitude"
 ```

-- The dataSampling gives the values range to be considered in the dataset.
+- The dataSampling gives the value range to be considered in the dataset.

 ```json
             "dataSampling": {